EgonOlsen71/basicv2/README.md

 In addition, it offers a symbolic assembler that compiles assembler code into actual 6502 machine code.
 To execute these programs, it comes with a 6502 cpu emulation.

-The sources come in a basic Maven like project structure as an Eclipse project.
-However, it doesn't actually use Maven and it has no dependencies to any other Java libraries.
+The sources come in a basic Maven project structure as an Eclipse project.
+It has no dependencies to any other Java libraries.
 It's a stand-alone thing.

 It can run BASIC programs from inside your application or from the command line.
 You can even use it to process HTML-templates as it comes with a basic templating implementation.